-All policies related to Field Education, including application processes, prerequisites, minimum grade requirements, and other expectations can be found in the Field Manual for the MSW@Baylor online campus.
+All policies related to Field Education, including application processes, prerequisites, minimum grade requirements, and other expectations can be found in the MSW@Baylor Online Field Education Manual.

 Field Orientation

 Prior to beginning Field internship, all students must complete their Field internship orientation requirements.
 This orientation content includes presentation of Field policies, discussion of Field requirements and evaluation, grading procedures, and a description of the Field faculty/liaison system.
 Failure to complete the orientation requirements will prohibit entry into Field internship and will therefore delay a student's course of study.